-A Commercial Filming/Photography Permit is required for any filming or still photography that includes the use of sets, props or models, requires entry into a closed area, or requires access to the park after normal working hours.
+A Commercial Filming/Still Photography Permit is required for any filming or photography that includes the use of sets, props or models, requires entry into a closed area, or requires access to the park after normal working hours.

 A Commercial Use Authorization (CUA) authorizes appropriate commercial services to Preserve visitors in limited circumstances.
 A CUA may be issued only for services that: